 Developing the Next Strategic Plan

-Baruch College is currently developing its new strategic plan for 2018-23.
+Baruch College has developed its new strategic plan for 2018-23.
 This plan must ultimately reflect the values and goals of the entire College community.
 The intention is to engage all members of the Baruch College community, including faculty, students, administration, trustees, and alumni in the planning process.
-Keeling & Associates, an outside consulting firm, will assist the College in the collection of ideas, and the development of a draft plan.
+Keeling & Associates, an outside consulting firm, assisted the College in the collection of ideas, and the development of a draft plan.

-There will be many opportunities for members of the Baruch College community to share their ideas, suggestions, and comments regarding the desired College priorities for the next five years.
-The input that is received will help shape the goals outlined in the next strategic plan, which will be completed by the end of the 2017-18 academic year.
+There were many opportunities for members of the Baruch College community to share their ideas, suggestions, and comments regarding the desired College priorities for the next five years.
+The input that was received shaped the goals outlined in the strategic plan, which was completed at the end of the 2017-18 academic year.

-To collect valuable input from all members of the Baruch community, the College will convene a series of small focus groups and town hall meetings during the fall semester.
-Additional town hall meetings will be held in the spring to gather reactions to the preliminary draft of the new strategic plan.
+To collect valuable input from all members of the Baruch community, the College convened a series of small focus groups and town hall meetings during the fall semester.
+Additional town hall meetings were held in the spring to gather reactions to the preliminary draft of the new strategic plan.